Part 4 Changing the knob position according to its value | Create the Color Picker with SwiftUI

 Get the sizes of the three PickerGradationViews

 Assigning the retrieved size to a property causes the view to be rebuilt by SwiftUI.
-Since it is not possible to start another rebuild while a rebuild is in progress, we use DispatchQueue to delay the process.
+Since it is impossible to start another rebuild while a rebuild is in progress, we use DispatchQueue to delay the process.
 To minimize the number of rebuilds, we also check the value and assign it only if it has changed.

 PickerGradationView(startColor: redStartColor, endColor: redEndColor)